Vacant land development: Benefits of raw land

 - The cost-effectiveness of new and existing services

-- The necessity of avoiding unnecessarily repetitious actions
+- The necessity of avoiding unnecessarily repetitive actions

 - The ability to aid energy conservation by ensuring proper solar orientation